kairos-io/kairos/docs/content/en/docs/Reference/build-from-scratch.md

 {{% /tab %}}
 {{< /tabpane >}}

-This example is also available in the [Kairos repository](https://github.com/kairos-io/kairos/tree/master/examples/byoi/fedora) in the `examples/byoi/fedora` directory, where you can run `build.sh` to reproduce the example.
+This example is available in the `examples/byoi/fedora` directory of the [Kairos repository](https://github.com/kairos-io/kairos/tree/master/examples/byoi/fedora), where you can run `build.sh` to reproduce it.